rescrv/HyperDex/doc/api/python.rst

          search is specified by supplying the value to match.
 A range search is a 2-tuple specifying the lower and upper bounds on the range.

+   .. py:method:: sorted_search(space, predicate):

+      .. include:: shards/sorted_search.rst

+      This object returns a generator of type :py:class:`Search`.
+Both objects retrieved by the search, and errors encountered during the search will be yielded by the generator.
+Each object is a ``dict`` mapping attribute names to their respective values.

+      space:
+         A string naming the space in which the object will be inserted.

+      predicate:
+         A dictionary specifying comparisons used for selecting objects.
+Each key-value pair in :py:obj:`predicate` maps the name of an attribute to a value or range of values which constitute the search.
+An equality search is specified by supplying the value to match.
+A range search is a 2-tuple specifying the lower and upper bounds on the range.

+   .. py:method:: count(space, predicate):

+      .. include:: shards/count.rst

+      This object returns an integer (the count) or raises an exception.

+      space:
+         A string naming the space in which the object will be inserted.

+      predicate:
+         A dictionary specifying comparisons used for selecting objects.
+Each key-value pair in :py:obj:`predicate` maps the name of an attribute to a value or range of values which constitute the search.
+An equality search is specified by supplying the value to match.
+A range search is a 2-tuple specifying the lower and upper bounds on the range.

+   .. py:method:: group_del(space, predicate):

+      .. include:: shards/group_del.rst

+      This call returns nothing.

+      space:
+         A string naming the space in which the object will be inserted.

+      predicate:
+         A dictionary specifying comparisons used for selecting objects.
+Each key-value pair in :py:obj:`predicate` maps the name of an attribute to a value or range of values which constitute the search.
+An equality search is specified by supplying the value to match.
+A range search is a 2-tuple specifying the lower and upper bounds on the range.

    .. py:method:: atomic_add(space, key, value)

       .. include:: shards/atomic_add.rst